dat-ecosystem-archive/docs/rfcs/template.md

 - What parts of the design do you expect to resolve through the RFC consensus process before this gets merged?
 - What parts of the design do you expect to resolve through implementation and code review, or are left to independent library or application developers?
 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

+# Changelog
+[changelog]: #changelog

+A brief statemnt about current status can go here, follow by a list of dates when the status line of this RFC changed (in most-recent-last order).

+- YYYY-MM-DD: First complete draft submitted for review